sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

         2. Our coloring splits the set of edges of K_n into color classes; we require that every class has at least two members.
         3. The coloring is minimal by inclusion.
 That is, if we delete any subset of vertices  of K_n (and any adjacent edges), then property 2 is violated - there will be at least one color class with one member.

+ * ''Olesya Peshko'': '''Intensity-based Image Segmentation Tool''' A simple segmentation tool which shows regions of the image (represented by a 2D or 3D matrix of pixel/voxel intensity values) in different colours for easy visualization of the structures shown in the image.

  * ''Ignacio Rozada'': '''Python and PDE's.'''
 Solving and plotting numerical solutions to reaction-diffusion partial differential equations on growing domains; a comparison between scipy-matplotlib and matlab.

- * ''Olesya Peshko'': '''Intensity-based Image Segmentation Tool''' A simple segmentation tool which shows regions of the image (represented by a 2D or 3D matrix of pixel/voxel intensity values) in different colours for easy visualization of the structures shown in the image.

- * ''Drew Chorney": '''Fundamental Domains of Congruence Subgroups and an Animation of a Geodesic :'''Some Geodesic's on the identification space of a fundamental domain for PSL(2,Z) in jyscript.
-And visualization of fundamental domains for congruence subgroups using SAGE.

- * ''Véronique Sangin-Gagnon": '''Triangle Hyperbolic Group''' Graphics that show the representation of a hyperbolic group.
+ * ''Véronique Sangin-Gagnon'': '''Triangle Hyperbolic Group''' Graphics that show the representation of a hyperbolic group.